weigaomimiao/socialmedia/README.md

 There is a CSV file of various collected features that has been provided, in addition to images showing the profile pictures of the users (based on the simulation)

+## Feature Engineering
+* Average visit per second is not useful.